-Students should demonstrate a strong practical interest in the subject, as a performer, a composer, or technologist.
-Students do not have to have taken Music at GCSE.
+A strong practical interest in the subject, as a performer, a composer, or a technologist.

 Music technology is about composing or creating music and sounds through a creative use of electronic hardware and computer software.
 It is also about knowing how the technology works and how it has developed over time.
 This is a new specification that emphasises the practical elements of music technology; audio recording and composing music at a Digital Audio Workstation.
 There is no crossover between this and Music A Level and the two subjects complement each other.
 Performance skills are not assessed, and you don't need to be a 'note reader', but you do need good aural discrimination.
 Skills learned here are applicable both musically and technically in many areas of the media and entertainment industry.

 Component 1 - Multi-track recording (externally assessed coursework, 20%)

 • Production tools and techniques to capture, edit, process and mix an audio recording.

 (externally assessed coursework, 20%)

 • Creating, editing, manipulating and structuring sounds to produce a composition to a brief.

 Component 3 - Listening & Analysing

 • Exam based on listening to a range of songs recorded from the 1950s onwards.